 Thank you to Autism Speaks, Family Services Department, for a generous grant supporting the creation of this webpage and the funds to advocate with policy makers and provide individual assistance to families on Medi-Cal.

 Medi-Cal, the CA version of Medicaid, is free or low-cost health insurance for California residents who qualify.
 It is administered by the CA Department of Health Care Services (DHCS).
 Most Medi-Cal plans now run through a managed care plan administered by your county.
 Managed Care Medi-Cal is regulated by the Department of Managed Health Care (DMHC).
 Medi-Cal was excluded from SB 946 and California’s Mental Health Parity Act, (these laws require insurance companies to provide behavioral health therapies for children with autism).
-Unfortunately, people cannot obtain ABA type therapies through Medi-Cal at this time, though we are currently discussing this with legislators as a possibility to be added to the trailer this spring.
-We encourage you to talk to your CA state assembly member and CA state senator about the importance of this, as well.
-This link will provide you with information on how to contact your CA state legislator.

 How to get Behavioral Intervention Therapy (ABA)

-We encourage those with autism who have Medi-Cal to seek ABA therapies through their local regional center, if they qualify.
+Prior to July 2014, we have encouraged those with autism who have Medi-Cal to seek ABA therapies through their local regional center, if they qualify.
 Start by requesting an IPP plan, if you or your child is already a regional center client.
 If your child is not a regional center client, request that regional center evaluate him or her for eligibility, and include a letter from the doctor or psychologist verifying that he or she has a diagnosis of autism.
 Follow up with an e-mail or a letter and save a copy, to document that you made the request.
 Regional centers have 120 days to evaluate your child and determine if they qualify for services.
 If your child is already a regional center client, they may want you to attend a parent training series before providing ABA.
 We encourage you to do so.

 Speech and Occupational Therapies